Russia shoots down Ukrainian drone near its Engels airbase

-The Russian military said it has shot down a Ukrainian drone approaching an airbase deep inside Russia – the second time the facility has been targeted this month.
+The Russian military said it shot down a Ukrainian drone approaching an air base deep inside Russia – the second time the facility has been targeted this month.

-Debris killed three servicemen at the Engels airbase, which houses Tu-95 and Tu-160 nuclear-capable strategic bombers, which have launched strikes on Ukraine in the 10-month war, Russia’s Defence Ministry said.
+Russia’s Defence Ministry said debris killed three servicemen at the Engels air base, which houses Tu-95 and Tu-160 nuclear-capable strategic bombers that have hit Ukraine with missiles in the 10-month-old war.

-The country’s Baza news outlet said four people were hurt and a fire broke out, with explosions, sirens and flashes seen on a video posted to its Telegram channel.
+Four people were hurt and a fire broke out, Russia’s Baza news outlet reported, with blasts, sirens and flashes shown on a video posted to its Telegram channel.

-Engels is in Russia’s Saratov region on the Volga River, over 370 miles east of the border with Ukraine.
+If the drone was launched from Ukraine, it would have travelled over 370 miles to reach Engels, in Russia’s Saratov region on the Volga River.

+Shooting the drone down after such a long trip inside Russia again raises questions about the effectiveness of the country’s air defences, particularly those intended to protect its most strategic military assets such as warplanes capable of carrying nuclear weapons.

-In keeping with the Kyiv government’s long-standing practice of not confirming cross-border attacks but welcoming their results, Ukrainian air force spokesman Yurii Ihnat did not directly acknowledge his country’s involvement in Monday’s incident in an interview on Ukrainian television but said: “These are the consequences of Russian aggression.”
+In keeping with the Kyiv government’s long-standing practice of not confirming cross-border attacks but welcoming their results, Ukrainian air force spokesman Yurii Ihnat did not directly acknowledge his country’s involvement in Monday’s incident – but said: “These are the consequences of Russian aggression.”

 He added: “If the Russians thought that the war wouldn’t affect them deep behind their lines, they were deeply mistaken.”